-Most of us spend several hours on the day relative to a computer, tablet or smart phone.
-Though often necessary for our work, it creates tension, depletes the mind and can even dull the senses, if we don’t know how to compensate for its influence.
+Most of us spend several hours on the day on a computer, tablet or smart phone.
+Though often necessary for our work, it creates tension, depletes the mind and can dull the senses if we don’t know how to compensate for its influence.

-On top of this we may be wired up to music for hours, which we particularly notice among the youth.
-The result is that most of the day we are being bombarded by electrical impulses, fabricated sounds and media images.
+On top of this, we may be wired up to music for hours, which we particularly notice among the youth.
+Most of the day we are being bombarded by electrical impulses, fabricated sounds and media images.
 These electrical impulses stimulate but also irritate our nervous systems, senses and minds.
-They wire us up and prevent us from finding inner calm and peace.
+They prevent us from finding inner calm and peace.

-The media is full of advertising, with political and cultural statements that are often little more than propaganda, meant to capture our minds.
-Most news stories are one-sided and do not consist of objective reporting but of trying to get us to follow a particular point of view uncritically.
-The amount of electronic information we are taking in has increased exponentially in recent years and is bound to grow further in the future.
+The media is full of advertising, political and cultural statements meant to capture our minds.
+Most news stories do not consist of objective reporting but of trying to get us to follow a particular point of view uncritically.
+The amount of electronic information we are taking in has increased exponentially and is bound to grow further in the future.
 Yet we are no more clear as to who we are and what we are doing in life, either at individual or collective levels.

-The crucial question arises as to how the new information technology affects our nervous systems even beyond any message it may have.
+The crucial question arises as to how the new information technology affects our nervous systems beyond any message it may have.
 To put it simply this digital stimulation is like a drug, what I would call the “digital drug”.
-Yet on top of these digital stimulations many of us are also taking recreational or medicinal drugs, which are similarly becoming much more popular and accessible, as well as our increasingly artificial or premade foods.
+Yet on top of these digital stimulations many of us are also taking recreational or medicinal drugs, as well as our increasingly artificial foods.

-Our attention is preoccupied externally in quickly changing artificial sensory inputs.
-One could say that there is little in our minds or in our blood streams that is authentically ours.
-We have little time for being in nature, or to look within and connect with our own inner being and the greater universe of consciousness within us.
-We may have a few minutes a day for a Yoga routine, meditation or mantra, but this is usually just a sidelight to the ongoing flow of our increasingly electronic existence, extending to an electronic self-image that has become more real for us than our actual state of body and mind.
+Our attention is preoccupied in quickly changing artificial sensory inputs.
+One could say that there is little in our minds or in our blood streams that is authentically our own.
+We have little time for being in nature, or to look within and connect with our inner being and the greater universe of consciousness.
+We may have a Yoga routine, practice meditation or mantra, but this is usually a sidelight to the ongoing flow of our increasingly electronic existence, extending to an virtual self-image that has become more important for us than our actual state of body and mind.

 Obviously, the human being was not meant to be wired all the time.
-It is not part of our evolutionary development in which we emerged from the world of nature and developed civilization through agriculture.
-Yet curiously we human beings can easily and quickly adapt to machines, become dependent upon them, or even begin to operate like them and emulate them.
-The new seeking to develop Artificial Intelligence not only to help us but to guide us is part of this phenomenon.
-We face an uncertain future in which the machine defines our environment, culture, transportation and even self-identity.
+It is not part of our evolutionary development in which we emerged from the world of nature.
+Yet curiously we can easily and adapt to machines, become dependent upon them, or begin to operate like them.
+The new seeking to develop Artificial Intelligence (AI) is part of this phenomenon.
+We face a future in which the machine defines our environment, culture, transportation and even identity.

-As electronic influences move much faster than our actual nervous system and senses, we are losing our sensory acuity and capacity for observation and contemplation.
-Our minds are becoming ungrounded, volatile and hyper reactive.
-We crave rapid diverse stimulation, which in turn renders us weakened or depressed when these strong stimuli are withdrawn.
-Many of us have overstimulated and worn out our nervous systems leaving us depleted, unable to cope or handle stress, opinionated and angry.
+As electronic influences move much faster than our nervous system, we are losing our sensory acuity and capacity for observation and contemplation.
+Our minds are becoming ungrounded, volatile and reactive.
+We crave rapid diverse stimulation, which can render us weakened or depressed when these stimuli are withdrawn.
+We can overstimulate and wear out our nervous systems, leaving us depleted, unable to cope or handle stress.

-Psychological, mental, emotional and nervous system problems are increasing, starting with young children.
+Psychological, emotional and nervous system problems are increasing, starting with young children.
 An entire new set of designer drugs has been created to deal with these issues.
-Yet these drugs are often unable to solve the problems and instead cause more addictions and dependencies.
-The future of public health, including social health and societal psychological well-being seems problematical.
-We are becoming more unhealthy, unhappy and disturbed on both personal and collective levels, and our longevity may be declining.
+Yet these drugs may cause more addictions and dependencies.
+The future of public health, social health and societal psychological well-being seems problematical.
+We are becoming more unhappy and disturbed on personal and collective levels, and our longevity is starting to decline.

 How to Balance our Minds and Nervous Systems

-So how should we handle this disturbing digital age in which we live and work?
-Shutting everything off is not an option, though we should shut everything off every day periodically as well as take vacations away from the media for periods of time.
-Countering these electrical impulses is essential and is the main consideration.
-Taking regular time for our own direct interaction with life and our own inner spiritual practice or sadhana is the key.
+How should we handle this disturbing digital age in which we live and work?
+Shutting everything off is not an option, though we can reduce or compensate for the time involved.
+Taking regular time off for our own direct interaction with life and our own inner spiritual practice or sadhana is the key.
 Without a sadhana to ground us, it is unlikely that we can achieve any real happiness, understanding or higher consciousness, regardless of all the new information and communication.
-We are likely to remain driven by our equipment and trapped in a world of artificial sensation and information progressively divorced from the organic roots of life and the greater space of the universe.
+We will remain driven by our equipment and trapped in a world of artificial sensation and information progressively divorced from the organic roots of life and the greater space of the universe.

 Keys to Coping with a Digital Life

-- Make sure every day to move your physical body, as in Yoga asanas, walking or hiking nature or gardens.
+Make sure every day to move your physical body with Yoga asanas, walking or hiking nature or gardens.
 Swimming is also good.
 Inverted postures are great to clear the mind, but stillness is the ultimate goal in a sitting pose.

-- Go out in nature if you can first thing in the morning and last thing in the evening, opening up to the sky and letting your mind expand and let go.
-Contact the cosmic spaces and touch and ground yourself with the Earth, breathe in the cosmic life.
+Go out in nature first thing in the morning and last thing in the evening, open up to the sky and letting your mind expand and let go.
+Contact the cosmic spaces and touch and ground yourself with the Earth, and honor in the cosmic life.

 Do daily mantra and meditation at least twice a day, including introspection of examining your own thoughts (like the practice of Self-inquiry), as well as periods of silence of mind.
-The bija mantra AIM aids in concentration, relating to Ma Sarasvati, Goddess of knowledge and creativity.
-The mantra SHREEM to Ma Lakshmi, Goddess of devotion and happiness, brings positive energy into the mind.
+The bija mantra AIM aids in concentration, relating to Ma Sarasvati, who grants knowledge and creativity.
+The mantra SHREEM to Ma Lakshmi, ruling over devotion and happiness, brings positive energy into the mind.
 Uma’s mantra HREEM opens up the Yoga Shakti.

-- Take herbal teas to clear the mind like tulsi, brahmi, calamus or shankha pushpi instead of the regular tea and coffee.
+Take herbal teas to clear the mind like tulsi, brahmi, calamus, tulsi or shankha pushpi instead of the regular tea and coffee.
 Apply aromatic oils like sandalwood to the forehead, or Ayurvedic oils like Chandanadi or Kshirabala to the head.
 Brahmi ghee is also great taken in warm milk.
-Take Ayurvedic foods for the mind and ojas like Chyavan Prash, Brahma Rasayan, Ashwagandha Lehyam, Bilva Prash.
+Take Ayurvedic foods for the mind and ojas like Chyavan Prash, Brahma Rasayan, Ashwagandha Lehyam or Bilva Prash.

 Unless we compensate for the ongoing electrical and information bombardment in our lives, it may only disturb us further and disrupt our energy field, even shutting it down at times.
 Yet if we learn to turn the media on or off as needed, and for subjects of real learning, not just entertainment, it can increase our range of communication, understanding and positive interaction with the world.
 That is perhaps our main hope at this point in history, but it requires continual conscious effort on our part.
 It cannot occur while we passively allow someone else to operate our minds and nervous systems.

 Never give over your attention to anything that does not uplift you.
-That is a good rule to always go back to.
-Otherwise, of course, it will diminish you.
+That is a good rule to follow.
+Cultivate a higher aspiration, not just better information.